 Even Gregory Mankiw (one of the world's most renowned experts on New-Keynesian economics) has argued, in previous years, that control of both the interest rate and money supply is possible.
 Well, he is correct in a sense, but as I'll show below this gives a very misleading impression of how monetary policy works.

 These two variables are directly related, meaning that independent targets for both are not possible.
 To achieve a desired level for either one necessarily requires that the other will move to whatever level the money market dictates.
 In the proof below you'll need an understanding of how the the IS-LM model works, so click the link if needed.

-In the diagram above lets assume that we live in the Keynesian world where there is spare capacity in the economy to expand income/output without causing any upward pressure on prices.
+In the diagram below lets assume that we live in the Keynesian world where there is spare capacity in the economy to expand income/output without causing any upward pressure on prices.
 The government in this scenario is able to issue more bonds (raising national debt) and spend more money in order to boost the economy and stimulate growth.

 In terms of the IS-LM analysis, the government boost causes more spending in the goods market independently of the existing interest rate, and this is represented by a rightward shift in the IS curve from IS1 to IS2.

 Now, with the existing money supply there is a problem.
 It is impossible to maintain the interest rate at R1 given the government boost to the economy.
 Why is that?
 Because with the higher income level of Y2 resulting from the government boost, people will want to increase their bank balances in order to increase their purchasing power in the economy.

 As with supply and demand for other products/assets, the increase in demand for money (with a fixed money supply) will put upward pressure on the price of money.
 And what is the price of money?
 It's the interest rate that must be paid for borrowing it (or foregone for holding it instead of investing it).